Youth Immersion Program: The Future Buddha

 Dana:

-Registration fees cover food, accommodation and the technology needed to offer the retreat online.
+For attendance of retreats and events that are in addition to the program we do charge registration fees to cover the materials needed to offer the retreat/event.
 The Teachings are freely given on the basis of dāna.

 You may have come across this elsewhere in the form of “pay from the heart”.
 Dāna is a Sanskrit term meaning “generosity”.
 With dāna, we give as a mutual exchange of generosity.
 It’s our joy to offer this course, and we trust you’ll match our time, energy, and passion by giving an amount of money that feels good and healthy to both you and us.